Suicide Rates Are On The Rise, Rural Areas Are Particularly Hard-Hit

 What’s Behind The Increase?

-Several factors were blamed for the sharp increase in suicide rates, including two that stand out: social fragmentation, and easier access to guns.
+Several factors were blamed for the sharp increase in suicide rates, including two that stand out — social fragmentation and easier access to guns.

 Social fragmentation refers to the phenomenon of people becoming more isolated socially, and thus, lacking access to a support system of family and friends.
 Social fragmentation is itself on the rise for a variety of reasons, including an increase in single-parent households, decreasing marriage rates, and an increase in the number of transient individuals.